catalyst-cooperative/pudl-data-release/README.md

 primary fuels, and other attributes to attempt to associate plant records with each other across years, but the process is imperfect.
 The `plant_id_ferc1` values found in the `plants_steam_ferc1` and `fuel_ferc1` tables should be considered experimental and used with caution.
+See [Github issue 144](https://github.com/catalyst-cooperative/pudl/issues/144) for more on this endless saga.

 ### Non-unique Mappings Between `plants_steam_ferc1` & `fuel_ferc1`
 While the plant names and utility IDs found in the `plants_steam_ferc1` and